-(Related to p.97 of Vol. 1, "Risks of Cancer (Life Habits)")
+(Related to p.103 of Vol. 1, "Risks of Cancer (Life Habits)")

-Included in this reference material on March 31, 2013 Updated on March 31, 2017
+Included in this reference material on March 31, 2013 Updated on March 31, 2019

-^{} Risks of developing radiation-induced cancer are based on the data (solid cancers only) obtained from the analysis of instantaneous exposure due to the atomic bombing in Hiroshima and Nagasaki, and are not based on the observation of long-term exposure effects.
+Risks of developing radiation-induced cancer are based on the data (solid cancers only) obtained from the analysis of instantaneous exposure due to the atomic bombing in Hiroshima and Nagasaki, and are not based on the observation of long-term exposure effects.

-^{} Relative risks indicate how many times larger the cancer risks are among people exposed to radiation when assuming the risks among nonexposed people as 1.
+^{} Relative risks indicate how many times larger the cancer risks are among people subject to certain causes (radiation exposure here).